SeniorMars/seniormars.com/content/posts/trilogy/index.md

 The deepest layer of this correspondence connects to algebraic topology through the work of Schreiber, Lurie, and others.
 This connection reveals that the very structure of computational type theory maps onto cohomology theories.

-The equivalence with algebraic topology opens up a profound connection: a generalized element in an $(\infty,1)$-topos may equivalently be regarded as a cocycle in (non-abelian) cohomology, and in twisted cohomology if in a slice $(\infty,1)$-category.
+The equivalence with algebraic topology opens up a connection: a generalized element in an $(\infty,1)$-topos may equivalently be regarded as a cocycle in (non-abelian) cohomology, and in twisted cohomology if in a slice $(\infty,1)$-category.

 For example, in twisted cohomology, the cup product of a 0-cochain $f$ with values in $\text{Hom}(E, F)$ and a 1-cochain $g$ with values in $E$ gives a 1-cochain with values in $F$.
 This is exactly analogous to function application in dependent type theory!